 As a first step in the process, over 100 leaders in nutrition gathered in Washington, DC, December 7-8, 2017 for the ASN VISION 2028 Summit.
 Together they engaged in discussion with a futurist and a journalist, conducted an organizational diagnosis to look within, and created a transformational vision for the future.

 The SOC created a Green Paper from the outcome of the VISION 2028 Summit which became available for review in early June, 2018.
 Input was accepted until August 15, 2018 and then the SOC incorporated feedback and prepared a White Paper for review by the Board of Directors in the final quarter of 2018.
 The Board will oversee the delivery of results outlined in the plan in VISION 2028 Phase 2: Action – Shape the Future.

-The American Society of Nutrition’s (ASN) membership of more than 5,000 scientists and practitioners continues grow daily.
+The American Society of Nutrition’s (ASN) membership of 8,000 scientists and practitioners continues grow daily.
 Founded in 1928, the Society’s membership rolls read like a “Who’s is Who” in the field of nutrition research.